 Police Owe Nothing To Man Whose Home They Blew Up, Appeals Court Says

-An armed shoplifting suspect in Colorado barricaded himself in a stranger's suburban Denver home in June of 2015.
+An armed shoplifting suspect in Colorado barricaded himself in a stranger's suburban Denver home in June 2015.
 In an attempt to force the suspect out, law enforcement blew up walls with explosives, fired tear gas and drove a military-style armored vehicle through the property's doors.

-After an hours-long siege, the home was left with shredded walls, blown out windows.
+After an hours-long siege, the home was left with shredded walls and blown-out windows.
 In some parts of the interior, the wood framing was exposed amid a mountain of debris.

-A federal appeals court in Denver ruled this week that the homeowner, who had no connection to the suspect, does not deserve to be compensated because police were acting to preserve the safety of the public.
+A federal appeals court in Denver ruled this week that the homeowner, who had no connection to the suspect, does not deserve to be compensated, because the police were acting to preserve the safety of the public.

 "Under no circumstances in this country should the government be able to blow up your house and render a family homeless," Leo Lech, the house's owner, told NPR.
 "This family was thrown out into the street without any recourse."

-Lawyers for Lech argued that the police's destruction of his home was a violation of the Takings Clause of the Constitution, which says private property cannot be taken for public use without "just compensation."
+Lawyers for Lech argued that the police's destruction of his home was a violation of the Constitution's Takings Clause, which says private property cannot be taken for public use without "just compensation."
 But the problem with that argument, the appeals court ruled, is that courts have long held that police cannot be on the hook for property damage caused in the process of trying to make an arrest.

 "As unfair as it may seem, the Takings Clause simply does not entitle all aggrieved owners to recompense," the appeals court wrote.

-The suspect in the case, who was wanted in connection with a shoplifting, was taken into custody after a 19-hour standoff.
+The suspect in the case, who was wanted in connection with shoplifting, was taken into custody after a 19-hour standoff.
 More than 100 officers from agencies around the Denver area responded to the incident.

 Authorities say the suspect stole two belts and a shirt from a Walmart.
 After he left the store, police say, he broke into Lech's house for protection and was firing at officers with a handgun.
 Eventually, SWAT officers entered the home and apprehended him.

-Left in the wake of the arrest, though, was a Greenwood Village, Colo., home that looked as if it was collateral damage in a war zone.
+Left in the wake of the arrest, though, was a Greenwood Village, Colo., home that looked as if it were collateral damage in a war zone.

 "The interior of the Lech Home was a mass of debris and destroyed belongings from the projectiles launched into the home by the Defendants.
 Chemical munitions or other projectiles were stuck in the walls.
 The Lech Home was completely uninhabitable and its condition posed a danger to anyone entering the home," a Lech attorney, David Williams, wrote in a federal lawsuit filed in August 2016.